 ABUSES OF UNIVERSITY CULTURE

 What we have described above were the ethos of the University Culture as known worldwide and the Nigerian University system enjoyed its own big share of the culture at inception.
-There is no doubt however that the university culture in Nigeria has been abused and bastradised overtime.
+There is no doubt however that the university culture in Nigeria has been abused and bastardized overtime.
 The areas of abuse which has made the system to lose its original culture include:

 Environmental abuse